whage/thesis/thesis.md

 > by far the most popular and best established lightweight formal methods are type systems.
 > [@pierce-types-and-prog, p.
 1]

-A type system is a set of rules that associate a property called a **type** to various constructs in a computer program.
+A type system is a set of rules that associate a property called a type to various constructs in a computer program.
 A type defines a range of values as well as possible operations on instances of that type.
 The main purpose of type systems is to reduce possibilities for bugs in computer programs.
 The type system associates a type with each value in the program and then by examining the flow of these values attempts to prove that no operation violates them.

-Such a violation is called a **type error**.
+Such a violation is called a type error.
 It is an inconsistency in a program according to the type system's rules.
 Exactly what constitutes a type error is defined by the type system of the language.
 A program that violates the rules of its type system is often called ill typed.
 A program that conforms to the rules of the language's type system is a well typed program. [@wiki-type-systems]